Safe C Code¶

 |

-Additionally, GenC has a partial support for character and string literals made
+Additionally, GenC has partial support for character and string literals made

 of ASCII characters only but it has no API to manipulate strings at the moment: